IFTTT/ConnectSDK-iOS/Location.md

 - Call `ConnectButtonController.setupSDKBackgroundProcess()`.
 This method is required to be called before the app finishes launching.
 Not doing so will result in a `NSInternalInconsistencyException`.

 ### Silent push notification support
-While the SDK doesn't support recieving silent push notifications directly, if you've configured your app to recieve silent push notifications and you'd like to run a  synchronization, you can call `ConnectButtonController.didReceiveSilentRemoteNotification(backgroundFetchCompletion:)` in the `didReceiveRemoteNotification(userInfo:fetchCompletionHandler)` `UIApplicationDelegate` method.
+While the SDK doesn't support receiving silent push notifications directly, if you've configured your app to receive silent push notifications and you'd like to run a  synchronization, you can call `ConnectButtonController.didReceiveSilentRemoteNotification(backgroundFetchCompletion:)` in the `didReceiveRemoteNotification(userInfo:fetchCompletionHandler)` `UIApplicationDelegate` method.
 The `backgroundFetchCompletion` closure will be invoked once the synchronization is complete with an appropriate `UIBackgroundFetchResult` enum value.

 ### Background Fetch support
-The SDK doesn't directly invoke any background fetch methods but if want to use background fetch to run a synchronization while the app is in the background, you can call `ConnectButtonController.performFetchWithCompletionHandler(backgroundFetchCompletion:)` in the `performFetchWithCompletionHandler(completionHandler:)` `UIApplicationDelegate` method.
+The SDK doesn't directly invoke any background fetch methods.
+To use background fetch to run a synchronization while the app is in the background, you can call `ConnectButtonController.performFetchWithCompletionHandler(backgroundFetchCompletion:)` in the `performFetchWithCompletionHandler(completionHandler:)` `UIApplicationDelegate` method.
 The `backgroundFetchCompletion` closure will be invoked once the synchronization is complete with an appropriate `UIBackgroundFetchResult` enum value.

 ### Notes
-- Automatic synchronization for a given connections will only be run if the connection has location triggers.
+- Automatic synchronization for a given connection will only be run if the connection has location triggers.
 Similarly, location region monitoring will only be started if the connection has location triggers setup.
 - The SDK runs a synchronization by default for the following events:
     - When a connection is enabled via the user sliding the connect button
     - When a connection is disabled via the user sliding the connect button